KaiStarkk/abswatcher/README.md

 <details><summary>Why are the ABS watchers not working?</summary>
 In most cases, Docker Desktop on Windows is installed on WSL (Windows Subsystem for Linux) 2.

 This means that your Docker containers run on an isloated Linux virtual machine, so by default they cannot see your Windows drives and folders.
-In order to make Windows folders visible to Your docker container, you define them as Docker volumes.
+In order to make Windows folders visible to your docker container, you define them as Docker volumes.

 These can be defined, for example, in the Docker Compose configuration (as explained in the ABS Windows installation guide), like this: